TheBoyMoe/learn-co-exercises/08-rails/notes/15-authentication.md

 - use the `session` method to manipulate the session store
 - the session is only available in the controller and view(use a helper method)
 - there a three different mechanisms for implementing a session store:
-	* ActionDispatch::Session::CookieStore - Stores everything on the client.
+	* ActionDispatch::Session::CookieStore
-		- default and recommended, requires zero setup in order to use a session in a new app
+		- default and recommended, it requires zero setup in order to use a session in a new app
-		- the ID and data is all stored in the cookie
+		- stores everything on the client, the ID and data is all stored in the cookie
 		- can store upto 4KB of data
+	* ActionDispatch::Session::CacheStore
-	* ActionDispatch::Session::CacheStore - Stores the data in the Rails cache.
+		- stores data in the Rails cache.
 		- for info that is not critical, or does not need to be around for long, e.g. flash messages
+	* ActionDispatch::Session::ActiveRecordStore
-	* ActionDispatch::Session::ActiveRecordStore - Stores the data in a database using Active Record(require activerecord-session_store gem).
+		- stores the data in a database using Active Record(requires activerecord-session_store gem).
-- The Cache and ActiveRecord session stores use a cookie to store a unique ID for each session
+		- both Cache and ActiveRecord session store's use a cookie to store the ID of each session
-- You must use a cookie, Rails will not allow you to pass the session ID in the URL as this is less secure.
+		- you must use a cookie, Rails will not allow you to pass the session ID in the URL as this is less secure.

 You can define the particular mechanism in `config/initializer/session_store.rb`